Wandalen/wTools/module/core/strs_tools/task/task_plan.md

 ### Changelog
 *   [Increment 1 | 2025-07-13 12:07 UTC] Analyzed `bitflags` usage and documented replacement strategy.
 *   [Increment 2 | 2025-07-13 12:18 UTC] Implemented custom flag type for `SplitBehavior` and added tests.
+*   [Increment 3 | 2025-07-13 12:34 UTC] Confirmed `bitflags` usage was already replaced by custom type in `split.rs` and verified compilation and tests.